pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 ### Numerical Sandbox Limits

 Given the above background information, the following are numerical limits which apply to applications in the sandbox.
-Note that “unlimited” still means memory/resource limits may apply; however the sandbox does not explicitly restrict.
+Note that "unlimited" still means memory/resource limits may apply; however the sandbox does not explicitly restrict.

 #### Per-Sandbox (per-app/per-site) Numerical Limits